Bakht Singh of Marwar

-Bakht Singh or Bakhat Singh (16 August 1706 – 21 September 1752) was an 18th-century Indian Raja of the Rathore Clan.
+Bakht Singh (16 August 1706 – 21 September 1752), also known as Bakhat Singh, was an 18th-century Indian Raja of the Rathore Clan.
 Born in 1706, he ruled over various domains in the Jodhpur and Marwar states and was a major political force during his life.

 Early life and political ascension

 Bakht Singh was born on 16 August 1706 as the second son of Ajit Singh, ruler of Marwar.
 At the time of Bakht's birth, his family was in open revolt against the Mughal Empire due to an ongoing territorial dispute over Gujarat.
 His father was pardoned by Muhammad Azam Shah in 1708, granting the Rathore clan control over the Kingdom of Marwar and the city of Jodhpur.

+Bakht Singh had a tall and strong built and was popular amongst the ladies of the Empire.
+Amongst his admirers was the Empress of the Mughal Empire, who according to the chronicles wanted her husband (Ahmad Shah Bahadur) to follow Bakht's diet.
 In 1724, Bakht Singh and his elder brother Abhai Singh plotted to kill their father and usurp his position as Raja.
 They succeeded, and Abhai Singh became the Maharaja of the Kingdom of Marwar and Jodhpur.
 This abrupt change of leadership sparked a brief civil war among the Rathore in Marwar, during which the brothers employed Maratha soldiers to fight their enemies.
 At this time Marwar was a vassal of the Mughal Empire, which was in constant conflict with the Maratha Empire.
 The allowing of Maratha soldiers onto Mughal territory to solve a domestic dispute effectively estranged the Rathores from the Mughal government.